kosanmil/vlc-shortcut-firefox/README.rst

 To install and run the extension from the repository, do the following:

 1. Clone the repository.
 Remember the path on the filesystem where you cloned the repository.
 2. Navigate to the the location where your Firefox profile is located (location depends on the operating system.
-Use the following article to find out where your location is: http://kb.mozillazine.org/Profile_folder_-_Firefox#Navigating_to_the_profile_folder)
+Use the `following article <http://kb.mozillazine.org/Profile_folder_-_Firefox#Navigating_to_the_profile_folder>`_ to find out where your location is.)
 3. Go to the *extensions* folder.
 4. Create a textual file with the name *vlc_shortcut@kosan.kosan* (without .txt).
 5. Write the path to the file where the cloned repository is located.